Best Burr Coffee Grinder in 2026: For Brewing Everything From Pour-Over Coffee to Espresso

 The Breville Smart Grinder Pro won’t satisfy true coffee geeks, but such an impressively uniform espresso grind at that price is not something to turn one’s nose up at.

-If you’re in the market for an affordable and approachable burr coffee grinder, the OXO Brew Grinder could be just the ticket.
-Don’t be fooled by the OXO Brew’s budget price tag – having tested it out, I can tell you $99.95 is a steal for this grinder.
+If you’re in the market for an affordable and approachable burr coffee grinder, the $98.99 OXO Brew Grinder could be just the ticket.
+Don’t be fooled by the OXO Brew’s budget price tag – having tested it out, I can tell you that this grinder punches well above its weight.

 Featuring an elegant, streamlined design and plenty of stainless steel in its construction, the OXO Brew grinder doesn’t skimp on quality.
 I especially appreciate the generous 12 ounce (340 gram) bean hopper, which is UV tinted and has an airtight lid.